Szymon Jarosz

-Szymon Jarosz (born 6 March 1997) is a Polish professional footballer who plays as a centre-back.
+Szymon Jarosz (born 6 March 1997) is a Polish former professional footballer who played as a centre-back.

 Club career

 In his career he was associated with, among others, Podbeskidzie Bielsko-Biała (then in Ekstraklasa) and Stomil Olsztyn (then in I liga).
-In 2018–2021, he was a player for the II liga (and then, the III liga after the 2019–20 relegation) side of Stal Stalowa Wola.
+From 2018 to 2021, he played for the II liga (and then, the III liga after the 2019–20 relegation) side Stal Stalowa Wola.

-On 6 February 2021, he signed a 1,5-year contract with II liga club Olimpia Grudziądz.
+On 6 February 2021, he signed a one-and-a-half-year contract with II liga club Olimpia Grudziądz.
 On 27 February, he made his debut in a 1–0 victory against Motor Lublin.

+He retired from football at the end of 2022 due to an injury, and began working in the IT industry.